rob-gro/Clock/README.md

 # Clock
-Simply Java clock for everyone
+Simply Java clock for everyone.
-Quick presentation how to make system clock in Java
+Quick presentation how to make system clock in Java (JFrame)